graezykev/ts-eslint-standard-js/steps.md

 What's worse, you and your teammates may being arguing whether you should use `;` at the end of each line, whether `if() {` should have a space after `if`, whether `function foo () {return true}` is a bad way and should change it to `function foo () { return true }` ...

 In my personal perspective, it doesn't matter which style you choose, but you need a **unified and strict** style across a team.
+Once the rules are set, don't argue about them any more, as long as the rules are detailed.

-I, selft assertingly, have chosen [JavaScript Standard Style](https://standardjs.com/rules), also called Standard JS, even though it is not at all a real standard (I admit the name is somewhat bad).
+I, selft assertingly, have chosen [JavaScript Standard Style](https://standardjs.com/rules), also called Standard JS (even though it is not at all a standard, the name is somewhat bad).

-Choosing [Standard JS](https://standardjs.com/rules) is a subjective thing, some people even hate it, but we're all right.

-Standard JS is simple, straightforward, detailed, and I think following the rules makes my JS/TS code very clean.
+Standard JS is simple, straightforward, detailed, and I think following the rules makes my JS/TS code very **clean**.

-**It doesn't allow configurations**, rule is rule, so I don't need to argue with my teammates.
+**It doesn't allow configurations**, **rules are rules**, so I don't need to argue with my teammates.

+Standard JS is **opinionated**, and choosing Standard JS is a subjective thing, some people even hate it, but we're all right.

+In this post, I also use ESLint + Standard JS as my **code formatting** tools.
+Formatting JS/TS code by using ESLint is also subjective and opinionated, arguably most people would rather use [Prettier](https://prettier.io/) instead.

+Prettier provides more configurable options, but like I said before, Standard JS's philosophy is "rules are rules", its rules are detailed, some arguable rules are strictly normalised and no compromises are allowed, customising Prettier's options will lead me back to endless arguements with my teammates.

-If you agree with me, or you have other reasons to choose [JavaScript Standard Style](https://standardjs.com/) in your project, this post is for you, to guide you through the configuration.
+Sorry, I've gone too far, I'm not here to persuade you to use Standard JS.
+My intention is if you somehow agree with me, or you have other reasons to choose [JavaScript Standard Style](https://standardjs.com/) in your team, this post is for your infomation, to guide you through the configuration.

 ## Key Takeaways

-This post can be mainly devided into 5 parts.
+This post is mainly devided into 5 parts.

 1. [Initial Setup](#1-initial-setup)
 2. [ESLint Configuration](#2-eslint-configuration)